smazhara/smazhara/pii.md

 ## The plan

-How about we treat this text as a language with a rather bizarre grammar?
+The plan is to try to treat this text as a language.
+A language with a rather bizarre grammar, but a language nonetheless.
 We don't know its structure ahead of time.
 It could be Apache style log, it could be Splunk key-value pairs, it could be natural language text, csv, anything really.
 What we do know is that it may have fragments that _look_ like PII and we think we know how PII looks like.

 Let's try to build a PII lexer.
-Just a quick refresher: lexer is a tool that does _lexical analysis_.
+Just a quick refresher: a lexer is a tool that does _lexical analysis_.
 It consumes a raw stream of characters and converts it to a list of _lexemes_ (also known as _tokens_).
-And lexeme is a sequence of characters with assigned name.
+And a lexeme is a sequence of characters with assigned name.
 In natural languages we would assign names like _noun, verb, adverb etc._ In computer languages we would use _keyword, literal, comment etc._ In our world we would use names like